gfrison/gfrison.github.io/_patents/natural-language-data-programming-combinatorial.md

 # Lazy Computation

 Within this section we have found that each solution is basically a computation performed over a single version of the database.
 Less noticeable but equally important, is that the entire system is based on the solution streaming paradigm.
-The system applies to the concept of **call-by-need** typical of functional programming, similarly to what is discussed for [lazy stream solutions](/patents/hypergraph-machine-learning) in the hypergraph machine learning patent.
-Each solution is computed only when requested by the client.
+The system applies the concept of **call-by-need** typical of functional programming, similarly to what is discussed for [lazy stream solutions](/patents/hypergraph-machine-learning) in the hypergraph machine learning patent: Each solution is computed only when requested by the client.

 This does not prevent fetching the entire solution space, but it is useful when only one or few solutions are needed because the system does not have to compute all solutions in advance.
 Graphically, it is evident in the solution section.
 If a next link appears, it means that the end of the available solution has not been reached, and the next one - if any - will be elaborated.